aallam/aallam.github.io/_posts/2026-05-09-writing-libraries-is-writing-contracts.md

 - when does the old path go away,
 - why is the change worth making.

-Semantic versioning helps here, but it is not enough by itself.
-A version number can tell users that a release may break them.
-It cannot tell them whether the change is understandable, whether the migration is realistic, or whether the maintainers respect their time.
+For projects that follow Semantic Versioning, version numbers help here, but they are not enough by themselves.
+SemVer treats the public API as unstable during `0.y.z` and uses major-version changes after `1.0` to signal incompatible API changes.
+Neither signal tells users whether the change is understandable, whether the migration is realistic, or whether the maintainers respect their time.

 Compatibility also includes softer promises: supported platforms, runtime versions, generated code shape, dependency ranges, serialization formats, package names, module paths, and error semantics.
 These are easy to treat as implementation details until users build on them.